TrinaJinfeng/LovelyFish/README.md

 | `SMTP_PASS` | Email service password |
 | `FRONTEND_URL` | URL of the frontend React app |

+> ⚠️ Never commit real credentials to GitHub.
+Use environment variables or a secret manager.
 ---

 ## Installation & Running Locally